-Figure 13-2 shows the FTR forfeiture values for both physical and financial participants for each month of June 2010 through March 2015.
+Figure 13-2 shows the FTR forfeiture values for both physical and financial participants for each month of June 2010 through May 2015.
 Currently, counter flow FTRs are not subject to forfeiture regardless of INC or DEC positions.
-Total forfeitures for the first ten months of the 2014 to 2015 planning period were \$3.3 million (0.3 percent of total FTR target allocations).
+Total forfeitures for the 2014 to 2015 planning period were \$3.5 million (0.3 percent of total FTR target allocations).